At historic Royal Esquire Club, members add new energy amid a changing Seattle

 Even those pillar First Fridays have seen some of their largest crowds in a while.
 “People know we’re back,” Hill said.

-While the club is still wooing back a younger clientele and patrons now live farther away, there’s also been a gradual shift to embrace a wider demographic of guests.
+While the club is still wooing back a younger clientele and patrons who now live farther away, there’s also been a gradual shift to embrace a wider demographic of guests.
 Turner posits that most Columbia City newcomers know little about the Esquire, a “disconnect” he’s hoping to bridge through new marketing strategies.
 But the experienced promoter says it’s also incumbent upon recent arrivals to get to know their new neighbors.

 “In order for the Esquire to maintain some longevity and to be around for years to come, there’s going to have to be that cross-section of community — the African American community and the new gentrified Columbia City,” he says.